MartinsAlex/MA_Backtester/README.md

 </table>

-## Then find the moving averages allocation that produce the best performance :
+## Then find the moving averages allocation that would have produced the best performance :